 © Ivonne Wierink | Dreamstime.com

-Plant foods are known to contain fiber, vitamins, minerals, phytochemicals, and healthy fats, along with, importantly, a significant amount of protein.
-Among the plant foods that provide dietary protein are legumes (beans, lentils, peas, and peanuts), seeds (chia, hemp, flax, and others), and nuts (including almonds, walnuts, and pistachios).
+Plant foods are known to contain fiber, vitamins, minerals, phytochemicals, and healthy fats along with, importantly, a significant amount of protein.
+Among the plant-based protein sources are legumes (beans, lentils, peas, and peanuts), seeds (chia, hemp, flaxseed, and others), and nuts (including almonds, walnuts, and pistachios).

 You’ll gain maximum health benefits from consuming healthy, high-protein foods at each meal.
 Protein is also an important component of healthy snacks because it helps you feel full longer, which can help prevent weight gain.
 Foods that are ideal for snacking include nuts, seeds, and dips made with beans or peas.

-Below, we dig in on eight of the most nutritious, protein-rich plant foods you can find.
+Below, we dig in on eight of the most nutritious, plant-based protein foods available.

 Do you want to eat foods that help you feel better, stay slim, and avoid diet-related diseases?
 Do you want to be healthier by eating delicious “super” foods?